MDAnalysis/membrane-curvature/README.md

 ### With the binning method

-The same example run with the binning surface method looks like:
+The same example run with the binning method looks like:

 ```python
 import MDAnalysis as mda